aaronclinger/gahelper.js/README.md

     * **[fieldsObject.eventLabel]** `String` - Specifies the optional event label.
     * **[fieldsObject.eventValue]** `Number` - Specifies the optional event value
     * **[fieldsObject.hitCallback]** `Function` - The optional function that will be called after processing a hit.
 The callback function is passed a `Boolean` with the value of `true` if the hit was recorded, or `false` if the request timed out or was blocked.

-eventCategory	string	yes	Typically the object that was interacted with (e.g. 'Video') eventAction	string	yes	The type of interaction (e.g. 'play') eventLabel	string	no eventValue	number	no	A numeric value associated with the event (e.g. 42)

 Example: